GeoscienceAustralia/wagl/docs/source/unittesting.rst

 optional arguments:
-  -h, --help            show this help message and exit --L1T_dir L1T_DIR     A directory path of a L1T scene.
+  -h, --help            show this help message and exit --L1T_dir L1T_DIR     A directory path of a L1T dataset.
   --nbar_work_dir NBAR_WORK_DIR
                         A directory path to the associated NBAR working directory.